 Think about how the product is delivered to you.

-- Using existing mailing systems e.g. USPS can make online shopping more environmentally friendly than next day courier services.
+- Using existing mailing systems e.g. Canada Post can make online shopping more environmentally friendly than next day courier services.

 - Can you off-set the emissions?
 There is the option to off-set carbon emissions from delivery services when you buy the product.